fractalide/fractalide-website-styx/content/luceo.md

                     Luceo belongs in the hands of first wave pioneers building a brave new world.
 Pioneers leave comfort zones and head into dangerous unknown terrain in search of a brighter future.
 They see what could be, and are prepared to kill dragons to achieve their goals.
                 </p>
                 <p>
-                    Here be ideological giant tech dragons who see it their place to police free speech.
-They will cut access to your account and in the near future, should they control the monetary supply, render you broke at the flick of a switch.
-Some countries have already implemented such draconian systems such as the Social Credit Score.
+                    Here be ideological giant tech and draconian government dragons who see it their place to police free speech.
+They will deplatform you and in the near future, should they control the monetary supply, render you broke at the flick of a switch.
+Some countries have already implemented such systems such as the Social Credit Score.
                 </p>
                 <p>
                     Luceo is a cryptocurrency that aims to implements <a class="" href="https://eprint.iacr.org/2018/1132">Ouroboros Crypsinous</a>, a privacy preserving coin.
-Luceo is suitable for the rough and ready pioneer looking to forge a new uninhibited internet where free speech and chain history immutability are sacrosanct.
+Ensuring the pioneer seeking free speech and self sovereignty cannot have their financial freedom encroached on by malicious actors.
 Though due to time constraints we'll first start off with a non-privacy preserving coin and evolve towards Crypsinous.
                 </p>
             </div>
         </div>